marwan-belgueddab/homelab/ansible_docker_management/README.md

 5. **`docker_delete_container.yml`**: Use this playbook to remove specific containers and their associated data.
 This also requires defining the `container_names` variable.
 This removed also their docker-volume.

 6. **`update_host.yml`**: This playbook updates the system packages on the Docker hosts, ensuring that they are running the latest available versions.
+This runs one one host at the time and wait 1 minute to ensure the host had time to reboot before updating the next one.

 ## Directory Structure